metio/terraform-provider-k8s/docs/data-sources/apps_gitlab_com_runner_v1beta2_manifest.md

 Required:

-- `gitlab_url` (String) The fully qualified domain name for the GitLab instance.For example, https://gitlab.example.com
+- `gitlab_url` (String) The fully qualified domain name for the GitLab instance.
+For example, https://gitlab.example.com
 - `token` (String) Name of secret containing the 'runner-registration-token' key used to register the runner

 Optional:

-- `azure` (Attributes) options used to setup Azure blobstorage as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--azure))
+- `azure` (Attributes) options used to setup Azure blob storage as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--azure))
-- `build_image` (String) The name of the default image to use to runbuild jobs, when none is specified
+- `build_image` (String) The name of the default image to use to run build jobs, when none is specified
-- `ca` (String) Name of tls secret containing the custom certificateauthority (CA) certificates
+- `ca` (String) Name of tls secret containing the custom certificate authority (CA) certificates
 - `cache_path` (String) Path defines the Runner Cache path
 - `cache_shared` (Boolean) Enable sharing of cache between Runners
-- `cache_type` (String) Type of cache used for Runner artifactsOptions are: gcs, s3, azure
+- `cache_type` (String) Type of cache used for Runner artifacts Options are: gcs, s3, azure
 - `clone_url` (String) If specified, overrides the default URL used to clone or fetch the Git ref
-- `concurrent` (Number) Option to limit the number of jobs globally that can run concurrently.The operator sets this to 10, if not specified
+- `concurrent` (Number) Option to limit the number of jobs globally that can run concurrently.
+The operator sets this to 10, if not specified
-- `config` (String) allow user to provide configmap namecontaining the user provided config.toml
+- `config` (String) allow user to provide configmap name containing the user provided config.toml
 - `env` (String) Accepts configmap name.
-Provides user mechanism to inject environmentvariables in the GitLab Runner pod via the key value pairs in the ConfigMap
+Provides user mechanism to inject environment variables in the GitLab Runner pod via the key value pairs in the ConfigMap
-- `gcs` (Attributes) options used to setup GCS (GoogleContainer Storage) as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--gcs))
+- `gcs` (Attributes) options used to setup GCS (Google Container Storage) as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--gcs))
 - `helper_image` (String) If specified, overrides the default GitLab Runner helper image
-- `image_pull_policy` (String) ImagePullPolicy sets the Image pull policy.One of Always, Never, IfNotPresent.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+- `image_pull_policy` (String) ImagePullPolicy sets the Image pull policy.
+One of Always, Never, IfNotPresent.
+Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
-- `interval` (Number) Option to define the number of seconds between checks for new jobs.This is set to a default of 30s by operator if not set
+- `interval` (Number) Option to define the number of seconds between checks for new jobs.
+This is set to a default of 30s by operator if not set
 - `locked` (Boolean) Specify whether the runner should be locked to a specific project.
 Defaults to false.
 - `pod_spec` (Attributes List) (see [below for nested schema](#nestedatt--spec--pod_spec))
 - `protected` (Boolean) Specify whether the runner should only run protected branches.
 Defaults to false.
-- `run_untagged` (Boolean) Specify if jobs without tags should be run.If not specified, runner will default to true if no tags were specified.In other case it will default to false.
+- `run_untagged` (Boolean) Specify if jobs without tags should be run.
+If not specified, runner will default to true if no tags were specified.
+In other case it will default to false.
 - `runner_image` (String) If specified, overrides the default GitLab Runner image.
 Default is the Runner image the operator was bundled with.
-- `s3` (Attributes) options used to setup S3object store as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--s3))
+- `s3` (Attributes) options used to setup S3 object store as GitLab Runner Cache (see [below for nested schema](#nestedatt--spec--s3))
-- `serviceaccount` (String) allow user to override service accountused by GitLab Runner
+- `serviceaccount` (String) allow user to override service account used by GitLab Runner
-- `tags` (String) List of comma separated tags to be applied to the runnerMore info: https://docs.gitlab.com/ee/ci/runners/#use-tags-to-limit-the-number-of-jobs-using-the-runner
+- `tags` (String) List of comma separated tags to be applied to the runner More info: https://docs.gitlab.com/ee/ci/runners/#use-tags-to-limit-the-number-of-jobs-using-the-runner

 <a id="nestedatt--spec--azure"></a>
 ### Nested Schema for `spec.azure`